Even after a dozen golf trips to Ireland, I've found it's still hard to feel completely at ease in a foreign country.

 Like the roads, the rental cars are small, so pack wisely.
 Bring layers.
 I always bring long underwear (even in summer) since cold rains can soak you to the bone.
 A high quality rain suit and at least one pair of rain gloves remains a must for wet weather.

 I advocate bringing the umbrella, but tons of other "experts" don't agree, so that's your call.
-Since many of the links courses are walking-only without golf carts, empty out your golf bag of all the extra tees, ball makers, shag balls, etc., to make it lighter.
+Since many of the links courses are walking-only without golf carts, empty out your golf bag of all the extra tees, ball markers, shag balls, etc., to make it lighter.
 Pack extra golf balls in the suitcase but only carry 6-8 in your bag at any given time.
 Your back -- or your caddie -- will thank you.

 Irish golf trip tip 4.
 Bring a backup